Joel Pott

 Joel Laslett Pott (born 20 January 1979 in Spilsby, Lincolnshire, England) is an English musician.
-He was the lead vocalist and guitarist of the indie band Athlete between 2000 and their split in 2013 and a songwriter.
+He was the lead vocalist and guitarist of the indie band Athlete between 2000 and their split in 2013.
+In recent years he has served as a songwriter and music producer for numerous artists.

 Biography

 While a child, he was bought some drums by his parents.
 These ultimately "didn't work out" and he was then given a nylon string guitar at the age of six.
 In his teenage years, he listened to British bands such as Blur, Radiohead and Oasis.
 He has cited Blur guitarist Graham Coxon as an influence on his own playing of the instrument.

 Pott went to Trinity school in Stalybridge, Greater Manchester and then to Hillcrest School in Bellingham, near Catford in London, later studying graphic design, photography and English for his A levels at the Brit School of Performing Arts and Technology.

 He considered attending the University of Edinburgh, but decided to move to Deptford, London, where he formed Athlete with childhood friends Carey Willetts, Steve Roberts and Tim Wanstall in 1999.
 Pott appeared on the BBC panel gameshow Never Mind the Buzzcocks on 15 November 2007.